umdenes100/TankArduinoLibrary/README.md

 sets the right motor pwms to the specified pwm speed (pwm: -255 to 255).

 `Tank.readDistanceSensor(int sensorId)`
 reads and returns distance in meters (maximum of 1) from specified ultrasonic distance sensor.
+It will only give distances to obstacles (white blocks) and not walls!
+You must enable the sensor by clicking on it in top down view of the OTV.
+It will become less transparent when it is enabled.
+Ultrasonic 1 is already enabled.

 ## Physical Tank Functions